Funtoo Multilingual Project

 Another issue that arises from the use of Unicode as a common encoding system is that it doesn't encode separately Chinese, Japanese and Korean characters.
 Therefore, the encoding itself is oblivious to what language that character belongs to.
 This leads to the problem of having a text written in a given language being displayed with some characters that actually belong to a different language.
 However, there are ways to work around this problem when the underlying system knows what language is supposed to be displayed and choose the correct quality font for that language.

 As part of the larger project of making Funtoo multilingual, we have a sub-project that deals specifically with concerns related to those languages that need an input method engine for input and fonts with a good coverage of their large character sets.
 Traditionally, this has been referred to as CJK, which stands for Chinese/Japanese/Korean, which are notorious for their need of additional settings, such as environment variables and services, like the IME itself, until they can get a usable system.
-In any major distribution today, this represents a major hassle these user need to go through to be able to do mundane activities, such as writing an email or a blog post.
+In any major distribution today, this represents a major hassle these users need to go through to be able to do mundane activities, such as writing an email or a blog post.

 System level support

-As non-English speakers we all have our share of frustration with computers that don't speak our language properly.
+As non-English speakers, we all have our share of frustration with computers that don't speak our language properly.
 Why do I see a “�” when there should be a ”ç”?
 Or even worse, “•¶Žš‰»‚¯” instead of “文字化け”?
 Well, if you understand Japanese, you one of them actually means the other, but I digress.
 If you use your computer in a Western European language, you will probably say that this kind of issue has gone away with the adoption of Unicode, but CJK users still see them quite often.

 When something like this happens, the user starts to search for solutions on the internet, and needs to go to many forums and tutorials until they finally get their system to work in their language.
-CJK user, in particular, are treated as second class citizens by every major distribution.
+CJK users, in particular, are treated as second class citizens by every major distribution.

 Ideally, the Funtoo user should be doing something like this: